USDA-ARS-GBRU/q2_itsxpress/README.rst

 Once qiime2 has been installed, you can now install the dependices for ITSxpress.

-1. Add the bioconda channel to the qiime2.
+1. Add the bioconda channel to qiime2.

 .. code-block:: bash